prefix-dev/pixi/docs/tutorials/rust.md

 This will add the `rust` package to your `pixi.toml` file.
 Which includes the `rust` toolchain, and `cargo`.

 ## Add a `cargo` project
-As you now have rust installed, you can create a `cargo` project in your `pixi` project.
+Now that you have rust installed, you can create a `cargo` project in your `pixi` project.
 ```shell
 pixi run cargo init
 ```